alex-bahena/Pin-it/Assets/README.md

 When I click on log-in button.
 Then I am presented in a new page, where I can create a new account or submit an account already created.
 When I log-in an account.
-Then I get in and a log out-button appears by clicking at the top-right icon of the page.
+Then I get in and a Log-out button appears by clicking at the top-right icon of the page.
 When I click in a new title.
 Then a modal card appears waiting for user to submit info required, such as website link, page name, image and category.
 When I click save in the modal card.